Historical Grant

 Eligibility in detail (what must be true before you start drafting)

-3. Project start date rule Start dates must be on the first day of the month, even if that is a non-working day.
+3. Project start date rule The start date had to be the first day of a month, even if that was a non-working day.
+Work could not start until Innovate UK approved the Grant Offer Letter.

-4. Geography and work location Work must be carried out in the UK, and project outcomes should be intended to be exploited from or in the UK.
+4. Geography and work location Funded organisations had to carry out project work in the UK and intend to exploit project results from or in the UK.

-5. Lead applicant restrictions Lead organisations must be one of:
+5. Lead applicant restrictions A single applicant or lead organisation had to be one of:

 • academic institution